-Airport looks to open as South Florida floods slowly recede
+Airport reopening as South Florida floods slowly recede

-FORT LAUDERDALE, Fla.
-(AP) — Drivers were urged to use caution when navigating the streets of Fort Lauderdale on Friday after days of unrelenting rain left roads underwater and forced the closure of one of South Florida’s largest airports.
+Officials at Fort Lauderdale-Hollywood International Airport completed final inspections after sunrise Friday and said in a tweet that operations would resume at 9 a.m.

+“Travelers are advised to check with their airlines for updated flight times BEFORE coming to the airport.
+Thanks for your patience as we work to restore normal operations,” the tweet said.

+The airport shut down Wednesday evening as a storm dumped more than 2 feet (60 centimeters) of rain.

+“Nature has been unkind to us,” Broward County Mayor Lamar Fisher said during a news conference Thursday afternoon at the airport.

 A flood warning was expiring, but the National Weather Service warned motorists that water-covered roads could still be a hazard.
-Meanwhile, officials at Fort Lauderdale-Hollywood International Airport planned final inspections to assess the readiness of the airfields even as Friday’s forecast called for a few showers and possible storms.

-The airport shut down Wednesday evening as a storm dumped more than 2 feet (60 centimeters) of rain, stranding passengers and resulting in canceled flights.

-“Nature has been unkind to us,” Broward County Mayor Lamar Fisher said during a news conference Thursday afternoon at the airport.
-He, along with airport officials, advised travelers to check with their airlines before heading to the airport.

-All across Fort Lauderdale, residents and business owners were cleaning up.
+All across Fort Lauderdale, residents and business owners cleaned up.
 While it started raining on Monday in South Florida, much of the water fell Wednesday, and the Fort Lauderdale area saw record rainfall amounts on a matter of hours, ranging from 15 inches (38 centimeters) to 26 inches (66 centimeters).

 On Thursday, residents in the city’s Edgewood neighborhood waded through knee-high water or used canoes and kayaks to navigate the streets.
 Dennis Vasquez, a window screen installer, towed some of his neighbor’s belongings on an inflatable mattress to a car on dry land.
 He himself lost all of his possessions when water rose chest-high in his house Wednesday night.